tmh-rc/php-advanced/mvc-framwork/routing.md

 ## Todo

-- Write routing system in `Core/Router.php` files.
+- Write routing system in the `Core/Router.php` files.

 ## Steps

 ### Step 1

-Create folders and files as following tree in the `movie-app` folder.
+Create folders and files as following outlined structure within the `movie-app` folder.
 > Note: No need to delete previous folders and files.

 ```diff